bbsaint590/8-4-task/README.md

 # User Score Card

-This project is a web application built to manage and display user scores.
+This project is a web application built using HTML and CSS to manage and display user scores.

 ## Description